fetchai/agents-aea/docs/acn-internals.md

 ### ACN Envelope Exit: Peer -> Agent

 The following diagram explains the exchange of messages on exiting an envelope in the ACN.
+That is, the communication from the contact peer of an agent to the agent.

 The same message exchange is done both in the case of direct connection and